nicolasdespres/respect/README.md

 I would love to hear what you think about this library.
 Feel free to post any comments/remarks on the [Respect discussion group](FIXME).

-# Reporting bugs

-Even if I prefer patches, I also like bug reports.
-Feel free to create new issues in this project bug tracker on GitHub.
-I will tag them.
-Before you start just a few reminders:

-1. A bug that I can reproduce on my machine is a half-fixed bug.
-So please, include as much information as you can.
-   The best would be to include a failing test or a small ruby script reproducing the bug.
-If you can't be sure to mention the version of Ruby you have used, th full backtrace of the exception if you add one, etc...
-1. A documented and tested feature is a half-implemented features.
-Sometimes English and natural languages in general failed to describe your thought precisely.
-A failing test will mean exactly what you want.
-1. Do not post question in the issue trackers.
-Use the [Respect discussion group](FIXME) instead.

 # Contributing patches

 I spent quite a lot of time writing this gem but there is still a lot of work to do.
 Whether it is a bug-fix,